Ferdinand Piëch: Additional business areas

-During his tenure, Piëch was known for aggressively pushing the Volkswagen and Audi brands upmarket with considerable success.
-He also made significant moves into acquiring other marques, securing Lamborghini for Audi and establishing Bugatti Automobiles SAS.
+During his tenure, Piëch made significant moves into acquiring high-end marques, securing Lamborghini for Audi and establishing Bugatti Automobiles SAS.
 His acquisition of Rolls-Royce and Bentley proved more contentious.
-While Volkswagen successfully obtained the Crewe factory, car designs, nameplates, and trademarks such as the Spirit of Ecstasy and the Rolls-Royce grille, it was denied the use of the Rolls-Royce name, as a BMW and Rolls-Royce joint venture produced Rolls-Royce BR700 jet engines in Germany, and had licensed the name from Rolls-Royce Holdings.
+While Volkswagen successfully obtained the Crewe factory, car designs, nameplates and trademarks such as the Spirit of Ecstasy and the Rolls-Royce grille shape, it was denied the use of the Rolls-Royce name and emblem, which BMW had licensed from Rolls-Royce Holdings.

 After negotiations, VW sold the Spirit of Ecstasy and the Rolls-Royce grille trademarks to BMW, allowing BMW to launch Rolls-Royce Motor Cars.
 Although Piëch later claimed that his primary interest was in Bentley, as it sold better than Rolls-Royce by a ratio of two to one, many saw the loss of the Rolls-Royce brand as a significant failure.